Bastyr/cms-theme-boilerplate/README.md

 * Used for brand guide
 * Intended for future use on landing pages

+## CSS

+### /src/css/variables.css:

+Variables and macros to be ingested at the theme level.

+* HuBL variables
+* Macros to be ingested

+What belongs in /src/css/theme-overrides.css:

+* Primarily brand-specific, low-specificity selectors.
+* (Whether specific sections, e.g. typography, will be migrated to /elements/*/*.css is TBD)

+* HUBL Variables
+* "Element"

+What belongs in modules/_macros/*.css:

+* Generic to all modules that will use this macro
+* Not theme/brand-specific styling

+What belongs in modules/*/module.css:

+* Specialized, progressive enhancement of this module compared to the macro,
+* Yet generic to the module, and theme/brand-specific styling

 <p align="center">
   A straight-forward starting point for building a great website on the HubSpot CMS.
 </p>